We Found the Most Difficult Pokémon to Catch

 “Enemy ABRA used TELEPORT!”

-Yes, if a trainer wants to actually catch a wild abra, they either have to throw a very lucky Pokeball or just happen to lead with a Pokemon who can put it to sleep.
+Yes, if a trainer wants to actually catch a wild abra, they either have to throw a very lucky Pokéball or just happen to lead with a Pokémon who can put it to sleep.
 Otherwise, that Abra is teleporting out of combat before you even realize what happened.

-Bug type Pokemon are generally known for being easy to catch, but the queen bee Vespiquen is surprisingly hard to acquire.
+Bug-type Pokémon are generally known for being easy to catch, but the queen bee Vespiquen is surprisingly hard to acquire.

 Obtaining a Vespiquen requires evolving a Combee; a female Combee, to be specific.
 That might not seem so hard until you realize that wild Combees have only a 12.5% chance of being female.
-That, of course, is in addition to Combees only appearing as much as 30% of the time to begin with in zones that contain them.
+That, of course, is in addition to Combees only appearing as much as 30% of the time, to begin with, in zones that contain them.
 Happy hunting!

 8: Spinda (With a specific spot pattern)

-Depending on how you look at Spinda, it’s either entirely unremarkable or technically the rarest Pokemon ever created.
+Depending on how you look at Spinda, it’s either entirely unremarkable or technically the rarest Pokémon ever created.

 It’s said that every Spinda is born with a unique pattern of spots, and the truth of the matter is… that’s categorically correct.
 The exact number of theoretical Spindas is 4,294,967,295.
 So yes, if there’s one specific Spinda you’re looking for, you would be almost 15 times more likely to win the lottery than you would be to actually find it.

-7: Any shiny Pokemon
+7: Any shiny Pokémon

-The odds of a wild Pokemon being “shiny” are 1 in 8192.
-That is to say, you only have a .0122% chance of stumbling upon a shiny Pokemon by chance.
-While there are specific tactics that can boost the chances of getting a shiny Pokemon (both through breeding and the elusive “Pokerus” virus), you’ll still be rolling heavily against the odds if you just want your favorite Pokemon in its shiny form.
+The odds of a wild Pokémon being “shiny” are 1 in 8,192.
+That is to say, you only have a .0122% chance of stumbling upon a shiny Pokémon by chance.
+While there are specific tactics that can boost the chances of getting a shiny Pokémon (both through breeding and the elusive “Pokérus” virus), you’ll still be rolling heavily against the odds if you just want your favorite Pokémon in its shiny form.

 6: Surfing Pikachu

-Did you know that you can unlock a special minigame in Pokemon Yellow by obtaining a Pikachu that knows the move Surf?
+Did you know that you can unlock a special minigame in Pokémon Yellow by obtaining a Pikachu that knows the move Surf?
 It’s true, but because Pikachu can’t naturally learn this water type attack, acquiring this special Pikachu requires trainers to

-2: Complete all the content in the game to unlock the “Round 2” hard mode.
+- Complete all the content in the game to unlock the “Round 2” hard mode.

-4: Challenge this final division with a custom team that includes a Pikachu.
+- Challenge this final division with a custom team that includes a Pikachu.

-5: Use Pikachu in the final battle.
+- Use Pikachu in the final battle.

-6: Finally answer the prompt that asks if you’d like to teach your Pikachu surf.
+- Finally, answer the prompt that asks if you’d like to teach your Pikachu surf.

-Even those rumors you’d hear at recess about obtaining fake Pokemon like Pikablu seem more plausible than this.
+Even those rumors you’d hear at recess about obtaining fake Pokémon like Pikablu seem more plausible than this.

 The worst part about Beldum is how its difficulty to catch is so utterly deceptive.

-To be fair, its evolved form Metagross is one of the strongest non-legendary Pokemon you can find, but they certainly went out of their way to make sure acquiring one wouldn’t be easy!
+To be fair, its evolved form Metagross is one of the strongest non-legendary Pokémon you can find, but they certainly went out of their way to make sure acquiring one wouldn’t be easy!

-As the trio master of Hoenn’s legendary titans, Regigigas has fortunately become a little easier to catch in the most recent games.
-However, acquiring one in the games in which it first appeared is arduous to say the least.
+As the trio master of Hoenn’s legendary titans, Regigigas has, fortunately, become a little easier to catch in the most recent games.
+However, acquiring one in the games in which it first appeared is arduous, to say the least.

-3: Mewtwo (And any other legendary Pokemon with Recover)
+3: Mewtwo (And any other legendary Pokémon with Recover)

-In a game series that involves weakening but not fainting a monster to catch it, trying to snag a Pokemon that can restore its own health is absolutely maddening.
+In a game series that involves weakening but not fainting a monster to catch it, trying to snag a Pokémon that can restore its own health is absolutely maddening.

-Mewtwo was the first in the series to present this challenge to players of Pokemon Red, Blue, and Yellow, on top of being literally the most powerful monster in the game by a landslide.
-Other notable legendary Pokemon equipped with Recover include Ho-Oh, Lugia, and the almighty Arceus himself.
+Mewtwo was the first in the series to present this challenge to players of Pokémon Red, Blue, and Yellow, on top of being literally the most powerful monster in the game by a landslide.
+Other notable legendary Pokémon equipped with Recover include Ho-Oh, Lugia, and the almighty Arceus himself.

 If we didn’t know any better, we’d say Feebas was cynically designed to sell strategy guides to trainers banging their head against a wall looking for it.

 See, Feebas’ could only be found in extremely specific bodies of water in Generation 3 and Generation 4 titles… except those locations were randomly generated.
 The only way to tell where Feebas is located in Generation 3 is to pay attention to the “trendy” saying, whereas in Generation 4 you can only pray you found the right spot.
-Yes, considering Feebas is one of many Pokemon that can turn up while fishing, players have no reliable way of knowing whether or not they’ve found a correct spot.
+Yes, considering Feebas is one of many Pokémon that can turn up while fishing, players have no reliable way of knowing whether or not they’ve found a correct spot.
 Talk about brutal!

-1: All the roaming legendary Pokemon
+1: All the roaming legendary Pokémon

-Pokemon Gold and Silver are often considered the best games in the series, but they also introduced one of the game’s most agonizing concepts: roaming legendary Pokemon.
+Pokémon Gold and Silver are often considered the best games in the series, but they also introduced one of the game’s most agonizing concepts: roaming legendary Pokémon.

-In the latter parts of Pokemon Gold and Silver, players can unleash Entei, Raikou, and Suicune into the wild… but finding them is another story.
-See, these roaming legendary Pokemon appear throughout the world at random, and they always change their location as the player moves from place to place.
-Not only is just finding one a time consuming ordeal, but these Pokemon will also attempt to run away even if you do get lucky and enter into an encounter!
-In other words, players will have to painstakingly whittle down the health of a roaming legendary across numerous encounters with it, all the while leading with a fast enough Pokemon that can prevent it from fleeing.
+In the latter parts of Pokémon Gold and Silver, players can unleash Entei, Raikou, and Suicune into the wild… but finding them is another story.
+See, these roaming legendary Pokémon appear throughout the world at random, and they always change their location as the player moves from place to place.
+Not only is just finding one a time-consuming ordeal, but these Pokémon will also attempt to run away even if you do get lucky and enter into an encounter!
+In other words, players will have to painstakingly whittle down the health of a roaming legendary across numerous encounters with it, all the while leading with a fast enough Pokémon that can prevent it from fleeing.

-Fortunately, thanks to abilities like Arena Trap, roaming legendary Pokemon would become somewhat easier to catch in later generations of Pokemon.
-But for anyone who tried to catch the original roaming legendary Pokemon in Gold and Silver, these handy tricks weren’t available.
-Yet in spite of these hardships, anyone who has persevered in the pursuit of these Pokemon can stand tall and say they’ve captured the most difficult to obtain Pokemon in the series’ history.
+Fortunately, thanks to abilities like Arena Trap, roaming legendary Pokémon would become somewhat easier to catch in later generations of Pokémon.
+But for anyone who tried to catch the original roaming legendary Pokémon in Gold and Silver, these handy tricks weren’t available.
+Yet in spite of these hardships, anyone who has persevered in the pursuit of these Pokémon can stand tall and say they’ve captured the most difficult to obtain Pokémon in the series’ history.